minibolt-guide/minibolt/guide/bonus/system/homer.md

 ### nginx

-* Create a nginx configuration file for the Homer website with a HTTPS server listening on port 4091
+* Create a Nginx configuration file for the Homer website with a HTTPS server listening on port 4091

   ```sh
   $ sudo nano /etc/nginx/sites-available/homer-ssl.conf